A compact, almost black, attractive little pony, Magic was gelded late in life and still thinks he's a

 caught the horse's eye.
 Also, some horses simply fear jumping.

-doesn't refuse a jump.
-But in case he does, make sure that you don't keep
+horse doesn't refuse a jump.
+But in case he does, make sure that you don't keep going when the

 What to do if...your horse ducks out to either side of the jump.

 This can happen if your approach to the jump isn't straight, you're riding timidly, and/or you're

 communicating that you really don't want to take this jump at all.
 Rethink, re-approach, try again.